 Photo Credit: Halifax Dogventures

 Portrait photographer Tori Sweeting packs a similar collection of items plus a camera, because her dog, Buck, is often doing something cute.
-The pair frequent Glen Major Forest in Ontario’s Durham Region, which she would highly recommend to anyone looking for a serene nature walk.
+The pair frequent Glen Major Forest in Ontario’s Durham Region, which she highly recommends to anyone looking for a serene nature walk.

 Photo Credit: Tori Sweeting Photography